hbaltz/TSI_Architecture/Outils/tutoMd/BDtopo_to_3DTiles.md

 ####Step 4:
 Calculate the footprint of the building.
-For each point of the geometry, keep the same coordinates (x,y) and affect the a unique z: z = z_maximal – hauteur
+For each point of the geometry, keep the same coordinates (x,y) and affect a unique z: z = z_maximal – hauteur

 ####Step 5: